Access Arrangements

 Extra Test Time

-As UCAT is computer-based, extra test time will not normally be approved if a candidate’s disability only relates to handwriting issues.
+Extra test time will not be normally approved if you are applying for additional time because English is not your first language.
+As the UCAT test is computer-based, extra test time will not be approved if your request only relates to handwriting issues.

 Rest Breaks

-Find out about pause-the-clock functionality
+Find out about pause-the-clock functionality and the timings of tests with rest breaks.

-Special Test Centre Accommodations
+Special Accommodations

-Separate room:
+Separate Room

 • Test centre rooms usually accommodate up to 15 candidates which we consider meets the requirement for testing in a smaller room.